Nisha-2030/Exam-priority---Final-review/README.md

 - Or use MongoDB Atlas cloud: `mongodb+srv://user:pass@cluster.mongodb.net/exam-priority`
 - Check MongoDB service is running

-### Quiz/Topic not appearing
-- Ensure admin has created exam → subject → topic → quiz
-- Verify topic priority is "High" or "Medium" (students only see these)

 ## 📈 Future Enhancements

 - [ ] AI-based doubt clarification system